 These two beds are pretty comparable, but if there had to be a winner it would be the Original.
 Although the pocket coils do help isolate motion, they also provide a lot of bounce, and with all that motion in the springs, it is nearly impossible to stop one-hundred percent of movement.

 Comparing Edge Support

 Nearly everyone has experienced sleeping with someone who pushes you to the outermost edge of the mattress.
 You lay there with one leg dangling off the side, hoping that you do not fall off.
-When this is your situation edge support quickly becomes a key factor in your mattress selection.
+When this is your situation, edge support quickly becomes a critical factor in your mattress selection.

 |Features||Original Purple||Brand 2 Name|

 |Materials||Hyper-Elastic Polymer™ and poly foams||Hyper-Elastic Polymer™, poly foams, and pocket coils|

 |Cooling||Hyper-Elastic Polymer™ is temperature neutral with airflow design||Hyper-Elastic Polymer™ is temperature neutral with airflow design, and the coils have air pockets to permit air to flow freely|